shundhammer/qdirstat/README.md

 - Disk usage per file type (by filename extension).

-- Free and used sizes per mounted filessytem (like the _df_ command).
+- Mounted filesytems view showing free, used and reserved disk sizes (graphical version of the _df_ command).

 See section [_New Features_](#new-features) for more details.